taboca/container-server-virtual-host-nodeapp/README.md

 Notice: I am using a Mac so I had a problem with the /etc/hosts file being ignored.
 I was able to fix due to [this solution](https://superuser.com/questions/1191172/osx-sierra-hosts-file-is-ignored) editing the /etc/resolv.conf.

 Of course this is a controlled scenario that you are informing your local computer that the above domains are the 127.0.0.1.
 In the real world and production scenario you shall be using DNS servers with a real domain propagated.
 If you liked this tutorial please feedback me.
+Here is a [video with my narrative](http://youtu.be/id-RHuGqTXw)